SatSale/SatSale/README.md

 Point a domain to your VPS.
 You can run SatSale or use NGINX/apache to point to the service.
 See [HTTPS instructions](docs/HTTPS.md).
 Embedded iframes are easy if your site only uses HTTP.
 But if your site uses HTTPS, then you can see your donation button at `http://YOUR_SERVER_IP:8000/` but will not be able to in an embedded iframe.
 See [HTTPS instructions](docs/HTTPS.md).

 ### Lightning Address
-Once you have a HTTPS domain pointed at SatSale, in the configuration you can specify a lightning address:
+Once you have an HTTPS domain pointed at SatSale, in the configuration you can specify a lightning address:
 ```
 # Lightning Address e.g. name@you.satsale.domain (think this requires https url)
 lightning_address = name@ur.domain.com